 Since being retired from a 30-year career as a National Park ranger, Bill spends most of his time working as a volunteer member of the Shannon County First Responders and promoting Youth Rally, a summer camp for kids living with bowel or bladder dysfunction.
 He told me+ community, “If I can help someone, I absolutely will.
 I know how scary going through ostomy surgery can be, so getting the message out that having an ostomy will not limit your life is important.
 The great thing about Youth Rally is that these kids don’t feel different when they’re at camp.
 They just focus on being kids.”

-Learn how you can help Bill fundraise for Youth Rally summer camp.
+Learn how you can support Bill's fundraiser for Youth Rally 2020.